edswafford/SimRacingFFB/docs/SimRacingFFB-Requirements.md

 ### 1.4 Telemetry Input

+- The application shall determine which racing game to use as the telemetry source.
 - The application shall read telemetry data from the active racing game.
 - Telemetry data shall be represented in a normalized internal format.
 - Telemetry reading shall not depend on force feedback output or wheel state.